 The second biggest issue with failing septic systems and HSTS’s is the presence of chemicals and other harmful containments.
 Septics rely on a healthy balance of living bacteria to help clean influent before it passes thru as effluent.
 Most homeowners don’t understand this flushing bleach, paints, cleaners and other harmful chemicals down drains and toilets which destroys the bacteria inside your system.
 Certain solids such as cigarette butts, potato peels, rice, cabbage, tampons and paper towels also can wreak havoc on your system clogging filters, pumps and sediment chambers.

 Another important issue that’s often overlooked, or better yet, tampered with, is aeration.
-Most systems today still use some form of aeration using what’s called an aerator.
-Older units used drop in models, newer systems have more integral aerators installed.
-The two main issues associated with aeration problems are either mechanical failure (these expensive aerators don’t last forever), or where homeowners trying to save electricity usage either disconnect or remove the aerator altogether.
-Mechanical failures in aeration equipment is easier to detect nowadays with alarms inside the house signaling the property owner of aerator failure.
-Removing or disconnecting the aerator is more damaging than the mere dollars you will save each months on your electric bill.
-Air produced from the aerator is forced into the aeration chamber (usually the second lid downstream from the house) which aids the bacteria in your system to help break down solids and influent.
+Most systems today still use some form of aeration using what’s called a septic tank aerator.
+Older units used drop in models, newer systems have more integral septic aerators installed.
+The two main issues associated with aeration problems are either mechanical failure (these expensive septic tank aerators don’t last forever), or where homeowners trying to save electricity usage either disconnect or remove the aeration septic system altogether.
+Mechanical failures in aeration equipment is easier to detect nowadays with alarms inside the house signaling the property owner of septic aerator failure.
+Removing or disconnecting the aeration septic system is more damaging than the mere dollars you will save each months on your electric bill.
+Air produced from the septic aerator is forced into the aeration chamber (usually the second lid downstream from the house) which aids the bacteria in your system to help break down solids and influent.
 Lack of aeration also is a direct contributor to premature tank failure in that the sewage and liquids in your system can begin to break down and eat away at the concrete chambers and baffles.
 One last note on aeration is to remember to isolate any backwashing feeds from your well water system softener from the septic or HSTS.
 Salt and brine backwashing systems contains high amounts of sulfurs and acids which allows for premature erosion of concrete tanks and components.